Car Accident Settlements

 Accepting the Other Party’s Insurance Settlement

 If you’re looking for a quick way out, you may consider accepting the other party’s insurance provider’s settlement, but you should never do so without consulting your attorney.
 In most cases, the offers are at the low end because insurers are trying to save as much as possible.
 Be sure you understand what a quick settlement means, and how much your attorney thinks you could gain by filing a lawsuit instead.
 You may be surprised at the difference.

 Hiring an Attorney

-When you’re in a car accident, hiring an attorney, like a car accident lawyer in Philadelphia, PA from Wieand Law Firm, to help you through the legal process is a smart move.
+When you’re in a car accident, hiring an attorney, to help you through the legal process is a smart move.
 Contact your attorney today to learn more.